oschwengers/asap/CONTRIBUTING.md

 ```

 ## Use the Gitflow workflow
-We adopted a slightly changed version of the **Gitflow** workflow using two major branches:
+We follow the **Gitflow** workflow using a master branch:
-- `master`: tested and tagged versions
-- `development`: collection branch for small fixes (one liner) and merge target for bigger fixes, enhancements and new features separated in distinct branches
+- `master`: collection branch for small fixes (one liner) and merge target for bigger fixes, enhancements and new features separated in distinct branches

 All fixes, enhancements and new features are stored in distinct branches named by their type and a short descriptive name:
 - `fix`